splunk/public-o11y-docs/gdi/jenkins/jenkins.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `jenkins` monitor by using the SignalFx Smart Agent Receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `jenkins` monitor by using the SignalFx Smart Agent receiver.

 Use this integration to collect metrics from Jenkins instances by hitting the following endpoints: